qianzhanghk/FaultMutation/README.md

 # FaultMutation

-This is automatically generate faulty versions of subjects.
+This tool automatically generates faulty versions of subjects.